josh-works/josh-works.github.io/_posts/2024-05-27-robert-moses.md

 >
 > I guess it depends on whether you live in those houses or not.
 So much to think about with this book.

 # Gowanus

-Gowanus is a neighborhood that I've never visited, but I've a friend in NYC who mentioned it off-hand.
+Gowanus is a neighborhood that is featured in _The Power Broker_, as an example of how Robert Moses would use highways to destroy neighborhoods.

 I've listened to the [Nice White Parents](https://www.nytimes.com/2020/07/23/podcasts/nice-white-parents-serial.html) podcast series, which I remember ending, then "the next episode" the host was like "wow y'all after I finished up reporting this crazy cycle started up again and I watched in rapt awe as it played out again lets follow along".